-Pray also for me, that whenever I open my mouth, words may be given me so that I will fearlessly make known the mystery of the gospel. — Ephesians 6:19 (NIV)
+Pray also for me, that whenever I speak, words may be given me so that I will fearlessly make known the mystery of the gospel. ... — Ephesians 6:19 (NIV)

 Missionaries are regular people who fear pain and rejection as much as anyone else.
 When faced with opposition, they need God’s strength to help them stand firm.

-Finally, dear brothers and sisters, I ask you to pray for us.
-Pray first that the Lord’s message will spread rapidly and be honored wherever it goes. ... — 2 Thessalonians 3:1 (NLT)
+Finally, dear brothers and sisters, we ask you to pray for us.
+Pray that the Lord’s message will spread rapidly and be honored wherever it goes, just as when it came to you. — 2 Thessalonians 3:1 (NLT)

-Obstacles must be removed to allow God’s Word to spread rapidly and freely.
-Removing obstacles implies resolute resistance in spiritual warfare.
-Just as Aaron and Hur supported Moses’ arms in the battle against the Amalekites (Exodus 17:12), you can strengthen the arms of missionaries through your prayers.
+Obstacles must be removed to allow God’s Word to spread rapidly and freely, and missionaries need the strength to continue on in the face of opposition or difficulties.
+Just as Aaron and Hur supported Moses’ arms in the battle against the Amalekites (Exodus 17:12), you can strengthen the arms of missionaries by supporting them through your prayers.

-Pray, too, that we will be saved from wicked and evil people, for not everyone believes in the Lord. — 2 Thessalonians 3:2 (NLT)
+Pray, too, that we will be rescued from wicked and evil people, for not everyone is a believer. — 2 Thessalonians 3:2 (NLT)

-In some countries, open doors may expose missionaries to the possibility of danger and personal harm.
+In some countries, missionaries may be exposed to the possibility of danger and personal harm.
 Opposition to the gospel may include hatred and violence.

 Many missionaries travel frequently, both nationally and internationally.
-Their mode of transportation varies from country to country and often involves stressful situations.
+Their modes of transportation may vary from airplanes to buses, to canoes and motorbikes, and everything in between.

-Missionaries deal with many of the same stresses you face in life such as overwhelming workloads, relational conflicts and financial uncertainties.
+Missionaries deal with many of the same stresses you face in life, like overwhelming workloads, conflicts in relationships and financial uncertainties.
 Often, however, missionaries struggle with these issues alone, without the fellowship and support of other Christians.
 Living and working cross-culturally adds an additional element that can challenge their emotional, spiritual and physical vitality.